HewlettPackard/squest/docs/manual/advanced/filters.md

 # JSON Accessor

+In the Squest UI, certain pages offer filtering options based on JSON accessors.
+For instance, the instance list page allows filtering based on instance specs.

 To access a field in json, simply describe the path by separating the levels by dots.
 The value of field to filter must be after an equal.
 It is possible to make a filter on several fields which are separated by commas.